dimitrismistriotis/djforge/Setup.md

 Currently there is email capture with Mailcrab which traps SMTP traffic in 1025 port and exposes a web service in 1080.

+### Resend.com

+Optional integration of [Resend.com](https://resend.com/).
+For how to setup and validate the domain check their documentation and guides.
+For this application, make `RESEND_API_KEY` available to the application (same name as one in Resend's documentation).

 ## Proof of Concept Area

 ### Maps Page